-Many children and young people will have additional learning needs at some time in their school life.
+Many children and young people will have special educational needs at some time in their school life.
 The Special Educational Needs Co-ordinator (SENCO) is the person responsible for co-ordinating school support and liaising with outside agencies.

 LA Support